 Blu-ray, DVD, CD, USB

-1 x USB, 1 x HDMI Out, Ethernet port
+Wi-Fi, DLNA, 1 x USB, 1 x HDMI out, Coaxial audio out, Ethernet port

 The Sony Ubp-X800M2 is a thoroughly-designed product.
 This premium device delivers across the board, leaving no stone unturned where the construction and performance aspects are concerned.
 More often than not, these players start with the specs because they sell the product more than everything else.
 Here, this is not necessarily the case.
 Yeah, the specs are great but so is the frame-and-beam chassis that keeps the entire construction rigid, eliminating micro-vibrations and providing effective electrical shielding to keep the visuals and the audio rich and dynamic.